• Skip to primary navigation

 Where to Stay in Bologna

-So as to make the most of your time in Bologna, it’s important to give some thought to where to stay in Bologna.
+To make the most of your time in the city, give some thought to where to stay in Bologna.
 The right accommodation in the right location can make your visit much more enjoyable.
-Essentially, the best places to stay in Bologna are those which put you close to the city’s attractions and restaurants, most of which are in the historic center of the city.
-Stay too far from the center and you’ll find that everything takes longer to get to than is ideal.
+Essentially, the best places to stay in Bologna keep you close to attractions and restaurants, most of which are in the historic city center.

-For a truly grand experience in Bologna, there’s no other choice than the Grand Hotel Majestic gia’ Baglioni.
-This incredible 5-star hotel is set inside an 18th-century palace in the heart of the city.
-The decor throughout will have you feeling like a king or a queen.
+For a truly luxurious experience, there’s no better choice than the Grand Hotel Majestic già Baglioni.
+This incredible five-star hotel is set inside an 18th-century palace in the heart of the city, and the decor will make you feel like royalty.

-If you’re looking for a home away from home, you’ll want to stay somewhere like the B&B – Le Stanze del Carro.
-Cozy, with kind and helpful staff, this bed and breakfast puts you right in the city center in a historic building with a great breakfast to look forward to each morning.
+If you’re looking for a place that feels more like home, consider Le Stanze del Carro.
+This bed-and-breakfast puts you in a historic building right in the city center.
+It also offers a cozy feel, helpful staff, and a great breakfast to look forward to each morning.

-If you’re looking to save some money or enjoy the hostel scene, then Dopa Hostel is the place for you in Bologna.
-With dorms and private rooms, this hostel combines a cool design, great atmosphere, and community meals to make it a great place to stay in Bologna.
+If you want to save some money (or simply enjoy the hostel scene), Dopa Hostel is the place for you.
+With dorms and private rooms, this hostel’s cool design, friendly atmosphere, and community meals make it a great place to stay in Bologna.

-For more accommodation options in Bologna check out Booking.com.
-They continuously offer the best rates and their custom service is on point.
+For more accommodation options in Bologna, check out Booking.com.
+This site consistently offers the best rates, and its customer service is on point.

 The Perfect 2-Day Bologna Itinerary

-With just 48 hours in Bologna you have the opportunity to visit this remarkable city either on its own or as a stop in part of a longer Italian journey.
-The best way to see the city in such a short time is by relying on a Bologna itinerary which shows you exactly where to go.
+With just 48 hours in Bologna, it’s best to rely on an itinerary that shows you exactly where to go.
 That way, you’ll feel confident that you’ve experienced the best places to visit in Bologna when it’s time to leave.

-Following our Bologna travel itinerary, you’ll start with the many historic gems found in the heart of Bologna.
-Then you’ll slowly venture further and further out until before you know it you’re standing at the Sanctuary of the Madonna di San Luca looking down on Bologna from above.
+Following our Bologna travel itinerary, you’ll start with the many historic gems in the heart of the city.
+Then you’ll slowly venture farther out until you’re standing at the Sanctuary of the Madonna of San Luca, viewing Bologna from above.

 However, before we get to our Bologna itinerary, we just wanted to remind you to purchase travel insurance.
 You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.